AnthonyTechnologies/python-styleguide/syntax/typing.md

 ## 3 Forward Declarations

-If it is necessary to use a class name (from the same module) that is not yet defined â€“ for example, if the class name is needed inside the declaration of that class, or when using a class that is defined later in the code â€“ either use `from __future__ import annotations` or use a string for the class name.
+If it is necessary to use a class name (from the same module) that is not yet defined — for example, if the class name is needed inside the declaration of that class, or when using a class that is defined later in the code — either use `from __future__ import annotations` or use a string for the class name.

 Correct: